 Learn more about Dominica’s history and geology on www.lennoxhonychurch.com

-… More useful sites about Climate and Geology
+Plus a few more useful sites about Climate and Geology in Dominica.

-Average temperatures range from about 75 f (24 c) to 85 f (29 c) and annual rainfall in Dominica varies considerably, from 50 inches along the coast, to over 300 inches in the interior.
-There is generally a dry season between February and June, with the wettest months being August to October.
-The peak of hurricane season is late August/early September.
-Expect cooler nights in the higher elevations…and light showers at any time!
+Dominica’s average daily temperatures range from about 75°F (24°C) to 85°F (29°C).
+Annual rainfall in Dominica varies considerably, from 50 inches along the coast, to over 300 inches in the interior.
+Traditionally, there has been a dry season between February and June, with the wettest months being August to October.
+The peak of hurricane season is in late August/early September.
+Expect cooler nights in the higher elevations… and light showers at any time!

-However, in recent years the clear distinction between the wet and dry season has varied as a result of climate change.
+However in recent years, this distinction between the wet and dry season has been less clear as a result of climate change.